MikiLoz92/TDGateway/README.md

 Also, on all constructors you have to supply a pair of `Runnable`s, that will be called whenever the API manager has obtained an authentication token from the *Device API*, and when the API manager has obtained the information of this device, respectively.
 Also, a `SensorApiErrorListener` has to be supplied too, for error checking, as it it consists of an asynchronous operation.
 For more info you can check that on the javadocs.

+#### Performing queries
+You can query message data using the device instance.
+For this, the `IotDevice` class provides wrappers for every API call, as seen [here](https://developers.insgroup.fr/iot/device.html#msgs_history).
+Of course, to perform device operations, you need to supply a developer authentication token to the api manager, or set the device's ID on its constructor, if you already know it.